alexdelorenzo/mpris_server/README.md

 Whereas [existing MPRIS libraries for Python](https://github.com/hugosenari/mpris2) implement clients for apps with existing MPRIS support, `mpris_server` is a library to implement MPRIS support in apps that don't already have it.
 If you want to give your media player an MPRIS interface, `mpris_server` is right for you.

-`mpris_server` is a fork of [Mopidy-MPRIS](https://github.com/mopidy/mopidy-mpris) that was made into a general purpose library.
+`mpris_server` is a fork of [Mopidy-MPRIS](https://github.com/mopidy/mopidy-mpris) that was extended and made into a general purpose library.

 Check out [📺chromecast_mpris](https://github.com/alexdelorenzo/chromecast_mpris) for an app that uses `mpris_server`.